 Handing over the property should be planned well in advance.
-The 'agreement of sale' will have to specifically carry the date of possession and should include a delay penalty clause just to be on the safer side.
-Also, ensure that the Agreement to Sale is registered.
+The ‘agreement to sale’ will have to specifically carry the date of possession and should include a delay penalty clause just to be on the safer side.
+Also, ensure that the agreement to sale is registered.

 8. Check the carpet area to saleable area loading

-A prospective purchaser needs to diligently check the carpet area & saleable area and see if it is within acceptable limits.
-However, with the new RERA regulation a builder must provide the Carpet Area of the apartment.
+A prospective purchaser needs to diligently check the carpet area and saleable area and see if it is within acceptable limits.
+However, with the new RERA regulation, a builder must provide the carpet area of the apartment.

 9. Not checking hidden costs

 Does your builder’s price list indicates about the additional costs they might be charging you while handing over your apartment?
 Builders often throw in some extra charges when you are least expecting it.
 Eventually, buyers find themselves shelling out more than what was quoted by the builder.
 The additional charges levied can be on the following:

 - Maintenance Charges